fan2/mkdocs/docs/blog/posts/elf/elf-layout.md

 ## sections

+[TIS - ELF v1.2](https://refspecs.linuxfoundation.org/elf/elf.pdf) | Book I: ELF - 1.
+Object Files - Sections

+An object file's **`section header table`** lets one locate all the file's sections.

+> refer to struct `Elf32_Shdr`/`Elf64_Shdr` and `sh_type`(Section Types) defined in /usr/include/elf.h.

+**`Sections`** contain all information in an object file, *except* the ELF header, the program header table, and the section header table.
+Moreover, object files' sections satisfy several conditions.

+- Every section in an object file has exactly one section header describing it.
+Section headers may exist that do not have a section.
+- Each section occupies one contiguous (possibly empty) sequence of bytes within a file.
+- Sections in a file may not overlap.
+No byte in a file resides in more than one section.
+- An object file may have inactive space.
+The various headers and the sections might not "cover" every byte in an object file.
+The contents of the inactive data are unspecified.

 Please refer to the following materials for further details.

-- [TIS - ELF v1.2](https://refspecs.linuxfoundation.org/elf/elf.pdf) | Book I: ELF - 1.
-Object Files - Sections
 - [aaelf64](https://github.com/ARM-software/abi-aa/blob/main/aaelf64/aaelf64.rst) | 5 Object Files - 5.3 Sections
 - [ELF Format Cheatsheet](https://gist.github.com/x0nu11byt3/bcb35c3de461e5fb66173071a2379779) | Sections
 - [《ARM64体系结构编程与实践》](https://item.jd.com/13119117.html) | 第 8 章 GNU 汇编器 - 8.1 编译流程与 ELF 文件